Elevator Mechanic Salary

 Popular Skills for Elevator Mechanic

 Survey results show that Elevator Mechanics typically report just a few professional skills.
-Fortunate workers who know Systems Troubleshooting command much higher paychecks, scoring salaries 23 percent above average.
-Skills that are correlated to lower pay, on the other hand, include Equipment Maintenance and Mechanical Tool Repair.
+Fortunate workers who know Systems Troubleshooting command much higher paychecks, scoring salaries 21 percent above average.
+Skills that seem to negatively impact pay include Equipment Maintenance and Mechanical Tool Repair.
 Most people familiar with Electronic Troubleshooting also know Equipment Maintenance.

 Pay by Experience Level for Elevator Mechanic